StreptanthusDimensions/Plant_Counter/README.md

 ### Release notes

+* v0.1.4a: Add option to draw bounding box.
+Add option to recategorize markers.
-* v0.13b: Fix writexml bug
+* v0.1.3b: Fix writexml bug
 * v0.1.3a: custom category names
 * v0.1.2: image dimension (in pixels) is now included in measurements table and xml file
 * V0.1.1a: Attempt to fix writexml error that some users are having.